orewaee/discord-auth/README.md

 If any issue occurs, please report it to [`issues`](https://github.com/orewaee/DiscordAuth/issues).

+## Attention

+The project is currently being reworked.
+You can help by suggesting new features, code snippets or something like that.
+To do this, go to [Discord](https://discord.gg/4XqbAf4t72).

 ## Installation

 To set up DiscordAuth, there are several steps you need to follow.